 “Sorry to The Passion of the Christ but The Chosen is the greatest Christian entertainment I have ever seen” – Faith, 17 yrs old

 My whole family is in agreement.
 It is the best depiction of the Gospels we have ever seen.
-It is our favorite picture of Jesus and His disciples that we have encountered.
+It is our favorite picture of Jesus and His disciples outside of the Bible.
 If you read the movie reviews here, you will understand that means a great deal.
 We have seen most of the Christian movies and TV shows out there.
 We are also Jesus people.
 We love the Lord and His Word.
 We love Christian movies.

 The Chosen surpasses them all.
 It is that good!

-The Chosen takes the accounts of the Gospels and vividly brings them to life.
-It looks and sounds like 1st Century Israel.
+The Chosen vividly brings the Gospels to life.
+The sets, clothing, and atmosphere look and sounds like ancient Israel.
 It doesn’t stop there, though.
-Watching it feels like you are transported back in time.
-You are there with the disciples watching the works of Jesus play out before your eyes.
+It seems like you are transported back in time.
+You feel like you are there with the disciples watching the works of Jesus play out before your eyes.
 It a very personal and often emotional experience.

 I cried as I watched the healing of Mary Magdalene.

-I laughed as Jesus playfully interacts with children, and the disciples begin to learn their calling.
+I laughed as Jesus playfully interacts with children.
+I saw myself in the disciples as they begin to learn their calling.

 I wanted to shout “Hallelujah” as Jesus heals His first of many lepers.

-I felt like I was there for each of these events and more from the Gospels.
-Jesus is so much more than a preacher or solemn man of God.
-He is fully God and fully man with all of the amazing complexity, humility, and humanity that involves.
-This comes through each episode.
+I felt like I was there for each of these events and more from the Gospels in a way that I have not experienced before.
+Jesus is so much more than just a preacher or just a solemn man of God.
+The Chosen does a great job of showing the more.
+He is shown as fully God and fully man with all of the amazing complexity, humility, and humanity that involves.
+He is love.
+All this comes through each episode.